mit-ccc/BuildingBridges/schedule.md

 > - Hold and reflect on ~5 1:1s within the class, form your team

-## Week 5
+## Week 5: Developing Leadership Skills and Showing Up

 {: .lecture }
 **Tues, Mar 4 | Lecture:** Structure & Organization
-- Democracy in teams
-- Leadership development
-- Snowflake model
-- Organizational principles
+{: .warning }
+> - Guest Lecture by Prof. Marshall Ganz, Harvard Kennedy School

 {: .note }
 > - Danielle Allen Justice by Means of Democracy excerpt
-> - "Small is Beautiful" EF Schumacher excerpt
 > - Han, Hahrie.
-"Introduction"
-> - Additional readings on democracy and structure
+“Introduction”, in How Organizations Develop Activists, (2014), (pp. 1-28).
+> - Mutz D. C. (2006).
+Benefits of hearing the other side.
+In Hearing the other side: deliberative versus participatory democracy.
+Cambridge: Cambridge University Press, pp. 57-87.
+> - The Tyranny of Structurelessness by Jo Freeman
+> - Hackman, Richard.
+“Designing Work for Individuals and for Groups”, adapted from J.R.
+Hackman, Work Design in J.R.
+Hackman & J.L.
+Suttle (Eds.)
+Improving Life at work: Behavioral science approaches to organizational change.
+Santa Monica: Goodyear Publishing Company, (1977). (pp. 242-255).

 {: .lab }
 **Thurs, Mar 6 | Lab:** Team Launch